Simultaneous Revolutions: (Poems)

 Who hasn’t traveled the revolutions of living?
 What would that map look like, as varied people chart their own ways to harbor?
 Find out by checking out Simultaneous Revolutions.
-From the Lower East Side to the Lehigh River Gorge, from Standing Rock to Chesapeake Bay, from St. Louis to Vermont to San Francisco, Simultaneous Revolutions stands exactly at the broad confluence of a hundred nourishing, wild, wounded rivers—coming together—flowing to a gathering of power, becoming one, undeniable force that history will perhaps acknowledge.
-In light of that fire, we offer you these poems as its songs.
+From the Lower East Side to the Lehigh River Gorge, from Standing Rock to Chesapeake Bay, from St. Louis to Vermont to San Francisco, Simultaneous Revolutions stands exactly at the broad confluence of a hundred nourishing, wild, wounded rivers—coming together—flowing to a gathering of power, becoming one.

 “I’ve never encountered a book of similar size and comparable invention.
 Simultaneous Revolutions is a generational event, a work in which two poetic voices join to produce novel rhythmic and visual experiences drawn from contemporary pop music and modern typographical design.
 Through a variety of beats, a flexible syntax, and references to the Blues, Hip-Hop, Dylan, the Sex Pistols, Grimes and Ginsberg, Colasurdo and Mosson shake hands with Walt Whitman, the original Veg-O-Matic of American poetry and diverse expression.
 These technical innovations create a socially engaged conversation, one that is intimate with the world.”